Print

 • 1 ½ tsp (7.5 ml) fish sauce

-For descriptions of all these sauces, see this video
+For descriptions of all these sauces, see blog post above.

 Ingredients & Kitchen Tools I Use